 - Referrals to off-campus services

 - Strep Throat

-Counseling Services is staffed by objective, non-judgmental, caring, mental health professionals.
+Counseling Services is staffed by caring, mental health professionals.
 Students who come to counseling are seeking the best in life for themselves, and are willing to make changes in their lives that allow them to live life to the fullest.
 Many students encounter issues that interfere with their studies, relationships, or with their peace of mind and well-being.